LogtalkDotOrg/logtalk3/manuals/_sources/userman/documenting.rst.txt

    ``specialize``, ``call_super_first``, ``call_super_last``.
 ``exceptions``
-   List of possible exceptions throw by the predicate using *Description*-*Exception term* pairs.
+   List of possible exceptions throw by the predicate using ``Description-Exception`` pairs.
 The description must be an atom.
-The exception term must be a non-variable term.
+The exception term must be a ground term.
 ``examples``
-   List of typical predicate call examples using the format *Description-Goal-Bindings*.
-The description must be an atom.
-   The predicate call term must be a non-variable term.
-The variable bindings term uses the format *{Variable = Term, ...}*.
+   List of typical predicate call examples using the format ``Description-Goal-Bindings``.
+The description must be an atom with the goal s sharing variables with the bindings.
+The variable bindings term uses the format ``{Variable = Term, ...}``.
    When there are no variable bindings, the success or failure of the predicate call should be represented by the terms ``{yes}`` or ``{no}``, respectively.
 ``remarks``
-   List of general remarks about the predicate using *Topic-Text* pairs where both the topic and the text must be atoms.
+   List of general remarks about the predicate using ``Topic-Text`` pairs where both the topic and the text must be atoms.

 For example: